CloudM-Migrate/documentation/Endpoint-Configuration-Guides/PSTArchive.md

 ### File Locations

 In order to migrate PST archives successfully that the profile runs under the SYSTEM user.
-When performing this type of migration and mapping a drive as a regular windows user in the file explorer will not work.
+When performing this type of migration and select a drive letter and keep in mind mapping a drive as a regular windows user in the file explorer will not work.

 ### Access to Mapped Drives using PSEXEC